 Ages ago, I submitted the first ten pages of my “Japanese Cinderella” story, Hai, for a critique by the Literary Work-in-Progress podcast.
 I recently found out my piece was selected for Episode 10: Tropes with Karen McManus of One of Us Is Lying.
 You can listen to the episode on iTunes here.

-I am now agented (yay!), and Hai is about to go on submission, but it was still a lot of fun to listen to both the positive feedback and the critique!
+I am now agented (yay!), but it was still a lot of fun to listen to both the positive feedback and the critique!
 I was relieved to hear that 99 percent of the questions Caitlin, Kristen, and Cameron raised go on to be addressed in Chapter Two, which they noted might be the case.
 But I promise I also got the chance while editing my manuscript to fix other issues they raised, like my ultra-long sentences… /(><)\

 I also appreciated getting their take on the balance of description, voice, and stakes in this opening chapter, along with their recommendations on how to make sure readers know early enough what the stakes are so readers know what’s worth their energy.
 For example, even though I know that my protagonist Hai’s glasses are extremely important to the story, readers only come to discover that little by little, so the careful description of them in Chapter One might seem unnecessary on a first read.